juiceinc/recipe/docs/tutorial.rst

 It's a safe bet that you won't have to construct an Ingredient with all these parts directly because Recipe contains convenience classes that help you build the most common SQL fragments.
-The two most common Ingredient subclasses are Dimensions which supply both a column and a grouping on that column and Metrics which supply a column aggregation.
+The two most common Ingredient subclasses are :class:`Dimensions <recipe.Dimension>` which supply both a column and a grouping on that column and :class:`Metrics <recipe.Metric>` which supply a column aggregation.

 You can think of a Shelf as a dictionary.
 The keys are strings and the values are Ingredients.
 The keys are a shortcut name for the